A US judge halts the deportation of the Egyptian family of the Boulder firebombing suspect

-“The court finds that deportation without process could work irreparable harm and an order must issue without notice due to the urgency this situation presents,” Gallagher wrote in the order.
+“The court finds that deportation without process could work irreparable harm and an order must issue without notice due to the urgency this situation presents,” Gallagher wrote.

-The family members have not been charged in the attack on a group demonstrating for the release of Israeli hostages in Gaza.
-Soliman, 45, has been charged with a federal hate crime and state counts of attempted murder in the Sunday attack in downtown Boulder.
+Soliman, 45, has been charged with a federal hate crime and state counts of attempted murder in the attack in downtown Boulder on Sunday.
+Witnesses say he threw two Molotov cocktails at a group demonstrating for the release of Israeli hostages in Gaza, and he confessed to the attack in custody.

-U.S. Secretary of Homeland Security Kristi Noem said Wednesday that the family were being processed for removal proceedings.
-It’s rare that family members of a person accused of a crime are detained and threatened with deportation.
+Federal authorities have said Soliman has been living in the U.S. illegally, and U.S. Secretary of Homeland Security Kristi Noem said earlier Wednesday that the family was being processed for removal.
+It's rare that a criminal suspect's family members are detained and threatened with deportation.

 “We are investigating to what extent his family knew about this heinous attack, if they had knowledge of it, or if they provided support to it,” Noem said in a statement.

-Noem also said federal authorities would immediately crack down on people who overstay their visas, in response to the Boulder attack.
+Noem also said federal authorities would immediately crack down on people who overstay their visas, following the Boulder attack.

-Soliman told authorities that no one, including his family, knew about his planned attack, according to court documents that, at times, spelled his name as “Mohammed.”
-Soliman's wife said she was “shocked” to learn her husband had been arrested in the attack, according to the lawsuit.
+Soliman told authorities that no one, including his family, knew about his planned attack, according to court documents.
+El Gamal said she was “shocked” to learn her husband had been arrested in the attack, according to her lawsuit.

 Earlier Wednesday, authorities raised the number of people injured in the attack from 12 to 15, plus a dog.

 Boulder County officials said in a news release that the victims include eight women and seven men ranging in age from 25 to 88.
-The Associated Press on Wednesday sent an email to prosecutors seeking more details on the newly identified victims.
+Details about how the victims were impacted would be explained in criminal charges set to be filed Thursday, according to Boulder County District Attorney's office spokesperson Shannon Carbone.

-Soliman had planned to kill all of the roughly 20 participants in Sunday's demonstration at the popular Pearl Street pedestrian mall, but he threw just two of his 18 Molotov cocktails while yelling "Free Palestine," police said.
-Soliman, an Egyptian man who federal authorities say has been living in the U.S. illegally, didn't carry out his full plan "because he got scared and had never hurt anyone before," police wrote in an affidavit.
+Soliman had planned to kill all of the roughly 20 participants in Sunday’s demonstration at the popular Pearl Street pedestrian mall, but he threw just two of his 18 Molotov cocktails while yelling “Free Palestine,” police said.
+Soliman didn’t carry out his full plan “because he got scared and had never hurt anyone before,” police wrote in an affidavit.

 According to an FBI affidavit, Soliman told police he was driven by a desire “to kill all Zionist people” — a reference to the movement to establish and protect a Jewish state in Israel.
 Authorities said he expressed no remorse about the attack.